mturilli/aimes.emanager/README.md

 * gnuplot >= 4.6
 * mutt

 Gnuplot is used to generate a diagrammatic representation of the demo run.
 This diagram is mailed alongside run statistics and logs to a configurable list of recipients via mutt.
+A mail agent/server is assumed to be configured and available on the host on which the demo is executed.
+Without one, mutt will not be able to send the e-mail.

 ### Configuration files